 Signs you need to see your vet ASAP

-If your dog’s mild ear infection is not improving with cleaning at home after a couple days, OR you notice the following signs, it is important to see your vet as soon as possible.
+If your dog’s mild ear infection is not improving with cleaning at home after a couple of days, OR you notice the following signs, it is important to see your vet as soon as possible.

 - Painful ears